 A TNR program on the campus of a Louisiana hospital reduced the original population of free-roaming cats by 25% (from 40 cats to 30) and the overall population by 10% (due to the arrival of six new cats) over three years.
 No new litters of kittens were reported during this same time period.
 Prior to the program’s implementation, several cats had been removed annually but “a noticeable reduction in overall numbers was never achieved” [13].

 Beginning in 2001, hysterectomy has been used to control the population of feral cats at the Rio de Janeiro zoo.
 Between 2001 and 2004, “the estimated population became stable, showing a trend to decrease” [14].
 Prior to the implementation of this sterilization program, cats had been on the property for 10 years and “resisted different efforts of population control” [14].
-(Note: TNR programs typically sterilize females cats via ovariohysterectomy; hysterectomy, by contrast, leaves female cats hormonally intact but unable to reproduce.)
+(Note: TNR programs typically sterilize female cats via ovariohysterectomy; hysterectomy, by contrast, leaves female cats hormonally intact but unable to reproduce.)

 Shelter intake reduction